HurrCN/DataScience2023-1/README.md

-# DataScience2023-1
+# Tokopedia Data Science Project 2023
-This is my Repo about Data Science Project which is the first one in 2023
+Coded by Muhammad Hurricane.
+This is repo about doing Data Science on data that is brougth from Tokopedia Search.